 The above figures were found from our commuting cost spreadsheet.
 Here we’ve put together how much it will cost to run a car and an e-scooter for the year.

-You can download that spreadsheet for FREE by signing up below!
+You can download that spreadsheet for FREE by signing up to our email list at the home page.

 The spreadsheet also has commute cost information on using scooter sharing apps so if you’re considering using Bird, Lime or another scooter sharing company then we recommend checking out the second page on that spreadsheet.